SergeiTregub/DragonHost/README.md

 # DragonHost
 Hosting local website.
 Using Python.

+WARNING!
+DragonHost's goal is to reach 2.3 update.
+Once reached, DragonHost will move to new LOCAL website hosting provider.
+Also uses python. https://www.python.org/

 # How to use
 Host websites using python.
 Well main.py will ask you to use main.sh btw